 File download: CBC General Poster [PDF]

-Each file is approximately 1 MB in size and should print on most color printers.
-You will need a PDF viewer such as Adobe Reader, which is free, in order to open and print one of these posters.
+Each of these should print on most color printers.
+You will need a PDF viewer such as Adobe Reader, which is free, in order to open and print the pdf poster.

 Do you offer the Compiler's Manual in Spanish? ¿Está disponible el manual para compiladores en españ ol?